AhmedYassi02/Hickathon_43/README.md

 ## How to run the code
 1. Clone the repository
+2. Download the data from the hackathon repository and place it in the `data` folder
-2. Run processing_clean.ipynb to clean and preprocess the data and chose a model to train
+3. Run processing_clean.ipynb to clean and preprocess the data and chose a model to train
-3. Run submission_clean.ipynb to make a submission
+4. Run submission_clean.ipynb to make a submission